dansteingart/minismush/README.md

 # minismush

-**A Node.js-based serial communication and data logging platform for electrochemistry applications using Source Measure Units (SMUs).**
+**A Node.js-based serial communication and data logging platform for electrochemistry applications using the miniSMU S01.**

-*Forked from and rooted in the excellent [nodeforwarder](https://github.com/original/nodeforwarder) project, extended with SMU-specific functionality and comprehensive data logging capabilities.*
+*Forked from the [nodeforwarder](https://github.com/original/nodeforwarder) to be used with the fantastic Undalogic [miniSMU MS01](https://www.undalogic.com/minismu),

 ## Overview